 The African American civil rights story depended in part on allies from other races, communities, and countries.
 It’s a story that is diverse in class, age, and race.
 The Freedom Riders—groups of volunteers who drove into segregated areas in 1961 with a goal of desegregation—are a prime example of exactly that.
 Before venturing off, Freedom Riders often wrote wills and goodbye letters to their families.
 Many of them would be killed and none of them was older than 22.
 The Freedom Rides Museum shares the story of 21 of these young people who took on the nonviolent protests encouraged by Dr. Martin Luther King, Jr and sacrificed for the movement.

 While in Montgomery, don’t miss a chance to visit the Civil Rights Memorial and Civil Rights Memorial Center.
 The monument chronicles the history of the Civil Rights Movement, while the memorial plaza offers a contemplative place to remember those killed during this turbulent period of American history.
-Coming later this year: The Memorial to Peace & Justice is bound to be emotional.
-The memorial from the Equal Justice Initiative aims to remember the thousands of African American men, women, and children who were lynched in America.
+And nearby, the massive new Memorial to Peace & Justice from the Equal Justice Initiative aims to remember the thousands of African American men, women, and children who were lynched in America.

 Oakland Museum of California, California

 The southern and eastern states get the lion’s share of attention when it comes to Civil Rights, but California played a role too.
 Famous Black Panther members Bobby Seale and Huey Newton founded the party in Oakland.
-(You can still tour the neighborhood where things began alongside a former Black Panther.
-Ask for details at the museum.)
-The Oakland Museum of California’s current exhibitions of note include Question Bridge: Black Males, which runs through the end of February and offers intimate videos meant to simulate face-to-face conversations between a diverse group of black men from across the country.
+You can still tour the neighborhood where things began, and alongside a former Black Panther thanks to the Oakland Museum of California’s ongoing exhibition series about the group.
+More exhibitions and dates can be found here.

 More from SmarterTravel: